Astro Boy (film): Development

 In 1997, Sony Pictures Entertainment purchased the film rights to Astro Boy from Tezuka Productions, intending to produce a live-action feature film.
 Todd Alcott was set to write the screenplay, but the film halted in 2000 when Steven Spielberg began A.I.
-(2001), another film with a robot boy who replaces a dead child.
+Artificial Intelligence (2001), another film with a robot boy who replaces a dead child.
 In December 2001, Sony hired Eric Leighton to direct an all-CGI film, with Angry Films and Jim Henson Productions producing it for a 2004 release.
 A screenplay draft was written, but the film did not go into production, and Leighton left in early 2003 to pursue other film projects.
 In June 2004, animator and Dexter's Laboratory creator Genndy Tartakovsky was hired to direct a live-action/animatronics/CGI feature film.
-After writing the script, the film didn't go into the production, and Tartakovsky left next year to direct 3-D-animated feature films at a new studio, Orphanage Animation Studios.
-Few months later it was revealed, that he was set to direct The Dark Crystal (1982) sequel, The Power of the Dark Crystal, another co-production with Jim Henson Productions.
-In September 2006, it was announced that Hong Kong-based animation firm Imagi Animation Studios would produce a CGI animated Astro Boy film, with Colin Brady directing it.
+A script was written, but the film did not go into production, and Tartakovsky left the next year to direct 3-D-animated feature films at a new studio, Orphanage Animation Studios.
+A few months later it was revealed that he was set to direct The Dark Crystal (1982) sequel, The Power of the Dark Crystal, another co-production with Jim Henson Productions.
+In September 2006, it was announced that Hong Kong-based animation firm Imagi Animation Studios would produce a CGI animated Astro Boy film, with Colin Brady directing.
 A year later, the studio made a three-picture distribution deal with Warner Bros. and The Weinstein Company, which also included TMNT (2007) and Gatchaman.
-In 2008, Summit Entertainment took over the film's distribution rights.
-The same year, Brady was replaced with David Bowers, who previously directed Flushed Away (2006), the last project under the relationship between DreamWorks Animation, the creators of the Shrek and Madagascar franchises and Aardman Animations, the creators of the Wallace & Gromit franchise and Chicken Run.
+In 2008, Summit Entertainment, Which is before Lionsgate Films acquired, Took over the distribution rights.
+The same year, Brady was replaced with David Bowers, who previously directed Flushed Away (2006), the last project under the relationship between DreamWorks Animation, the creators of the Shrek and Madagascar franchises, and Aardman Animations, the creators of the Wallace & Gromit franchise and Chicken Run.